atc0005/query-meta/README.md

 ## Features

-The `qm` CLI app queries a Microsoft SQL Server (MSSQL) database and writes out a pipe-delimited CSV file for further processing by other tools in a patron records processing pipeline.
+The `qm` CLI app queries the Meta Microsoft SQL Server (MSSQL) database and writes out a pipe-delimited CSV file for further processing by other tools in a patron records processing pipeline.

 ## Status